selkamand/sigsim/README.md

 # Randomly simulate a 400 mutations, where ~30% come from SBS1 and ~70% come from SBS3
 sig_simulate_catalogue(signatures, model = c('SBS1' = 0.3, 'SBS3' = 0.7), n = 400)

-# 'Simulate' a decomposition with 400 mutations, which represents a perfect addition of 30% SBS1 and 70% SBS3
+# 'Simulate' a catalogue with 400 mutations, which represents a perfect addition of 30% SBS1 and 70% SBS3
 sig_simulate_catalogue(signatures, model = c('SBS1' = 0.3, 'SBS3' = 0.7), n = 400, noise = FALSE)
 ```